 - ocean hauling

-- sea urchin
+- sea urchin and turban shell

 - southern fish trawl.

 Recreational fishing occurs throughout estuarine, coastal and marine waters of NSW.
 Most recreational fishers use line fishing to catch different species.
-The composition of the recreational catch varies along the coast, mostly reflecting differences in the distribution of the key harvested species, with many of the same species also harvested in the commercial fisheries.
+The composition of the recreational catch varies along the coast, mostly reflecting differences in the distribution of the key targeted species, with many of the same species also harvested in commercial fisheries.

 - reducing the abundance of species and interfering with the natural food chain